cosmicrays/DRAGON2-Beta_version/README.md

 ## 2) Initialization

-Before installing the code launch the script to initialize installation tools:
+Before installing the code, you should launch this shell script to initialize the GNU autotools:

 `./start.sh`